areiljan/Gandalf-Royale-Game-Gameside/README.md

 2. If you don't have Gradle plugin, download it
 3. Make sure you have server file as module in project structure, if it is not you should make it a module
 4. Open Project view and go to iti0301-2024-server -> server -> src -> main -> java -> ee.taltech.game.server -> datamanagement -> GameServer
+5. Make sure the project is running with Java 21 and Language level 21 (SDK default should work also).
+You can do that in Project Strucutre -> Project
-5. Run this file and you shoud have working server side
+6. Run this file and you shoud have working server side

 **Client Side:** <br>
 1. Clone this repositroy [iti0301-2024-game](https://gitlab.cs.taltech.ee/rkilks/iti0301-2024-game)
 2. If you don't have Gradle plugin, download it
 3. Open Gradle plugin on project and go to iti0301-2024-game -> Tasks -> Other -> run
+4. Make sure the project is running with Java 21 and Language level 21 (SDK default should work also).
+You can do that in Project Strucutre -> Project
-4. Now if you run this iti0301-2024-game\[run\] file you should have working client side
+5. Now if you run this iti0301-2024-game\[run\] file you should have working client side

 If you have started sever first and after that client then you shoud have working game instance on your screen.
 Have fun :P

+### How to play

+Please note: This game is still under development, so you might encounter some bugs.

+1. Start your adventure: Click the "Play" button on the main screen.
+2. Host a game: Click the "Create Game" button in the top right corner.
+Choose a catchy name for your lobby, and others will see it appear in the lobby list.
+3. Ready, set, play!: You can start the game with at least 2 players.
+4. Fire away!: Click the left mouse button to shoot fireballs.